Zettlr/zettlr-docs/docs/en/core/files.md

 After creating files, you may also want to move them around or rename them.
 Most of these features work very similar to your file browser:

-- You can move around files by dragging and dropping them in the file manager
-- Rename files by right-clicking them and selecting "Rename file"
-- You can delete files by right-clicking them and selecting "Delete file"
-- You can drag files out of Zettlr to, e.g., upload them or open them in another program
-- You can drag files into an open file within Zettlr to create a link to that file
-- You can duplicate a file by right-clicking it and choosing "Duplicate file".
-The duplicate will then contain the filename with an appended "copy" in the same folder
+When you right-click a file, you will have all actions available: You can rename, delete, or duplicate files.
+Duplicating files will create an exact copy of the file in the same directory and append "copy" to it.

+Also, you can drag files around.
+You can drag them on a different folder to move them there, or out of the app in order to open it in another application, or upload it to a website.

+> If you want to move a file into a subfolder that is collapsed, move the file on top of it and wait.
+After a short delay, the folder will uncollapse, allowing you to move the file into any of the subfolders that are now visible.

 ## File Properties